Compositional Abilities Emerge Multiplicatively: Exploring Diffusion Models on a Synthetic Task: Acknowledgements

 \section{Acknowledgements}

-We thank Naomi Saphra, David Krueger, Nikhil Vyas, and Anna Golubeva for frutiful discussions during the course of this project.
+We thank Naomi Saphra, David Krueger and his group, Nikhil Vyas, Mohamed El Banani, and Anna Golubeva for fruitful discussions during the course of this project.
 ESL's time at University of Michigan was partially supported via NSF under award CNS-2008151.